 The most obvious plot changes in the dub are an aggressive attempt to reduce the number of people the heroes kill.
 This often includes claims that obviously-organic beings are robots, and hastily-spliced-in footage suggesting the bad guys escape rather than dying.

-Not within the show itself, but on the official website's "History of Star Blazers", certain details (other than the fact that most of the Earth characters are Japanese) are either changed or made up completely.
+Not within the show itself, but on the official website's "History of Star Blazers", certain details (other than the fact that most of the Earth characters are Japanese) are either changed or made up completely (for instance, giving the characters full names: we now know that Avatar's first name is Abraham and Nova's last name is Forrester).
 However, there are some inconsistencies, such as the "Great Island" (where the "Wildstar" family comes from) also being called "Okinawa" (where the "Kodai" family comes from)note In actuality, "Great Island" just refers to Japan in general.
 The flashback in episode 13 clearly depicts Mt.
 Fuji, which is nowhere near Okinawa..

 Magnificent Bastard: Dessler/Desslok is magnificently bastardlicious.
 And that's before he becomes an ally.